hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 [AU Core PractitionerRole](StructureDefinition-au-core-practitionerrole.html)|PractitionerRole.identifier|Medicare Provider Number
 {:.grid}

-For example, the profile [AU Core Patient](StructureDefinition-au-core-patient.html) requires support for the following choices `Patient.identifier` defined in [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html) to support Individual Healthcare Identifier (IHI), Medicare Card Number, Department of Veterans' Affairs (DVA) Number.
-When claiming conformance to the AU Core Patient Profile:
+For example, the profile [AU Core Organization](StructureDefinition-au-core-organization.html) requires support for the following choices `Organization.identifier` defined in [AU Base Organization](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-organization.html) to support Healthcare Provider Identifier - Organisation (HPI-O) and Australian Business Number (ABN).
+When claiming conformance to the AU Core Organization Profile:
-- AU Core Responders **SHALL** correctly populate `Patient.identifier` with an IHI, or Medicare Card Number, or DVA Number, or any combination of them where the identifier is known, or any other identifier (e.g. Medical Record Number) when none of IHI, or Medicare Card Number, or DVA Number are known.
+- AU Core Responders **SHALL** correctly populate `Organization.identifier` with *at least one* of HPI-O or ABN if an identifier of either of those types is known, or any other identifier (e.g. NATA Accredication Number) when neither HPI-O or ABN are known.
 - AU Core Requesters **SHALL** accept Patient resource if `Patient.identifier` is present containing any valid value.
-A valid value may be an IHI, Medicare Card Number, or DVA Number identifier, or may be some other allowed identifier.
+A valid value may be an HPI-O or ABN, or may be any other allowed identifier (e.g. NATA Accredication Number).

 Systems **MAY** support populating and accepting other identifiers, but this is not a requirement of AU Core.